-The MDP is an NP-hard problem and provides practical applications mainly including location, ecological systems, medical treatment, genetics, ethnicity, product design, immigration and admissions policies, committee formation, curriculum design, and so on [16,23].
+The MDP is an NP-hard problem and provides practical applications mainly including location, ecological systems, medical treatment, genetics, ethnicity, product design, immigration and admission policies, committee formation, curriculum design, and so on (Katayama and Narihisa, 2005; Martí et al., 2013).

 Due to its theoretical significance and many potential applications, various solution procedures have been devised for the MDP problem.
-Exact algorithms are able to solve instances with less than 150 variables in reasonable computing time [3,22].
-However, because of the high computational complexity, heuristic and metaheuristic algorithms are commonly used to produce approximate solutions to larger problem instances.
-Examples of these methods include various GRASP variants [1,2,7,26,27], tabu search based algorithms [4,5,25,29], variable neighborhood search [5,6], scatter search [5], iterated greedy algorithm [19] and hybrid evolutionary algorithm [8,16].
-A comprehensive review concerning the MDP and an interesting comparison among the best MDP algorithms can be found in [23].
+Exact algorithms are able to solve instances with less than 150 variables in reasonable computing time (Aringhieri et al., 2009; Martí et al., 2010).
+However, because of the high computational complexity, heuristic and metaheuristic algorithms are commonly used to produce approximate solutions for larger problem instances.
+Examples of these methods include various GRASP variants (Andrade et al., 2003, 2005; Duarte and Marti, 2007; Silva et al., 2004, 2007), tabu search based algorithms (Aringhieri et al., 2008; Aringhieri and Cordone, 2011; Palubeckis, 2007; Wang et al., 2012), variable neighborhood search (Aringhieri and Cordone, 2011; Brimberg et al., 2009), scatter search (Aringhieri and Cordone, 2011), iterated greedy algorithm (Lozano et al., 2011) and hybrid evolutionary algorithm (Gallego et al., 2009; Katayama and Narihisa, 2005).
+A comprehensive review concerning the MDP and an interesting comparison among the best MDP algorithms can be found in Martí et al. (2013).

-Our proposed TS/MA falls within the memetic algorithm classification as laid out in [24] (and in particular adopts the scatter search template described in [11]).
+Our proposed TS/MA falls within the memetic algorithm classification as laid out in Neri et al. (2011) (and in particular adopts the scatter search template described in Glover (1997)).
 First, we use tabu search to improve each solution generated initially or created by combining members of a current population.
 The TS moves are simple swaps that flip (or add and drop) solution elements, drawing on the successive filter candidate list strategy to accelerate the move evaluations.
 Second, we design a solution combination operator to take advantage of solution properties by reference to the analysis of strongly determined and consistent variables.
 Finally, we introduce a population rebuilding strategy that effectively maintains population diversity.